 VMnet1 (Host-only) connects to the host only.

 VMnet8 (NAT) connects to the host, its network and the Internet.

 Port forwarding can be performed through the Virtual Network Editor’s NAT Settings.

 The following advanced features can be accessed by directly editing the emulated machine’s configuration file, which is

 With the exception of [LPT] Parallel Port Internet Protocol, every emulated network card stores its MAC address in the

 mac directive of its respective configuration file section.
-Only the suffix (last three octets) of the MAC address can be edited; the prefix (first three octets) will always be the card manufacturer’s Organizationally Unique Identifier, such as 00:E0:4C for Realtek.
+Only the suffix (last three octets) of the MAC address can be edited; the prefix (first three octets) will always be an Organizationally Unique Identifier belonging to the manufacturer, such as

 [Realtek RTL8029AS] mac = 35:f4:c2